All Products

 Description

-Displays the Schedule Name, Schedule Type, Last Updated By, and Last Updated Time information of the rule configuration list.
+Displays the Schedule Name, Schedule Type, Last Updated By, and Last Updated Time from the rule configuration list.

 You can edit, clone, or delete the schedule.